Sarah Baartman: Traditional iconography of Sarah Baartman and feminist contemporary art

 "Permitted" is an installation piece created by Renée Green inspired by Sarah Baartman.
 Green created a specific viewing arrangement to investigate the European perception of the black female body as "exotic", "bizarre" and "monstrous".
 Viewers were prompted to step onto the installed platform which was meant to evoke a stage, where Baartman may have been exhibited.
 Green recreates the basic setting of Baartman's exhibition.
 At the centre of the platform, which there is a large image of Baartman, and wooden rulers or slats with an engraved caption by Francis Galton encouraging viewers to measure Baartman's buttocks.
 In the installation there is also a peephole that allows viewers to see an image of Baartman standing on a crate.
-According to Willis, the implication of the peephole, demonstrates how ethnographic imagery of the black female form in the 19th century functioned as a form of pornography for Europeans present at Baartmans exhibit.
+According to Willis, the implication of the peephole, demonstrates how ethnographic imagery of the black female form in the 19th century functioned as a form of pornography for Europeans present at Baartman's exhibit.

-In her film Reassemblage: From the firelight to the screen, Trinh T. Minh-ha comments on the ethnocentric bias that the colonisers eye applies to the naked female form, arguing that this bias causes the nude female body to be seen as inherently sexually provocative, promiscuous and pornographic within the context of European or western culture.
+In her film Reassemblage: From the firelight to the screen, Trinh T. Minh-ha comments on the ethnocentric bias that the coloniser's eye applies to the naked female form, arguing that this bias causes the nude female body to be seen as inherently sexually provocative, promiscuous and pornographic within the context of European or western culture.

 Feminist artists are interested in re-representing Baartman's image, and work to highlight the stereotypes and ethnocentric bias surrounding the black female body based on art historical representations and iconography that occurred before, after and during Baartman's lifetime.